ArchLabs/ARCHLabs.github.io/README.md

 - various installer bugfixes and changes

-- the kernel has been also updated 4.20
+- the kernel has been also updated to version 4.20

 ---